antfriend/antfriend.github.io/a32_mega_ttdb.md

 **Cross-database links from this portal**:
 - TTAI (@LAT40.7LON-74.0, primitive mode) ↔ this mega (full Claude mode) — the two poles of the A32 framework
-- Default Network @LAT51.5LON-0.1 here is the same concept as the mega's default network record @LAT0LON30
+- Default Network @LAT51.5LON-0.1 here is the same concept as the mega's [Default Network](lat0lon30) record
-- Umwelt @LAT1.1LON1.2 is the term that pollan_world_appears @LAT30LON-20, bioelectric_resonance @LAT41.9LON-71.8, and every mmpdb block implements → mega @LAT20LON0
+- Umwelt @LAT1.1LON1.2 is the term that pollan_world_appears @LAT30LON-20, bioelectric_resonance @LAT41.9LON-71.8, and every mmpdb block implements → [Umwelt as Universal Primitive](lat20lon0)

 **To enter this TTDB**: `@MEGA TRAVERSE ttdb:terminology:tte:v1 @LAT0.0LON0.0`